-We have a limited operating history and did not commence revenue-generating activities until 2016, and did not achieve profitability as of March 31, 2020.
-We will need to make a significant initial investment to complete construction and begin operations of each of our Terminals, power plants and Liquefaction Facilities, and we will need to make significant additional investments to develop, improve and operate them, as well as all related infrastructure.
+We have a limited operating history and did not commence revenue-generating activities until 2016, and did not achieve profitability as of September 30, 2020.
+We have made and will continue to make significant initial investments to complete construction and begin operations of each of our Facilities, power plants and Liquefaction Facilities, and we will need to make significant additional investments to develop, improve and operate them, as well as all related infrastructure.
 We also expect to make significant expenditures and investments in identifying, acquiring and/or developing other future projects.
-We also expect to incur significant expenses in connection with the launch and growth of our business, including costs for LNG purchases, rail and truck transportation, shipping and logistics and personnel.
+We also expect to incur significant expension with the launch and growth of our business, including costs for LNG purchases, rail and truck transportation, shipping and logistics and personnel.
 We will need to raise significant additional debt capital to achieve our goals.